 Some participants expressed reluctance to recommend hormone replacement therapy (HRT), which may be linked to the stigma surrounding it (House of Commons Women and Equalities Committee, 2022).
-This reluctance may conflict with the evidence-based practice model, as

-HRT is considered a safe and effective intervention for perimenopausal symptoms (NICE, 2019) and should be discussed with patients presenting with these symptoms.
-Research has shown that addressing vasomotor symptoms with HRT can reduce pain (Watt, 2018; Williams et al, 2022) and improve tendon physiology and patient outcomes (Cook et al, 2007; Cowan et al, 2022).
-Some participants encouraged their patients to consult their GP about HRT to alleviate menopausal symptoms, which could, in turn, enhance their engagement with rehabilitation programmes.
+This reluctance may conflict with the evidence-based practice model, as HRT is considered a safe and effective intervention for perimenopausal symptoms (NICE, 2019) and should be discussed with patients presenting with these symptoms.
+Research has shown that addressing vasomotor symptoms with HRT can reduce pain (Watt, 2018; Williams et al., 2022), improve tendon physiology, and improve patient outcomes (Cook, Bass, and Black, 2007; Cowan et al., 2022).
+Some participants encouraged their patients to consult their GP about HRT to alleviate menopausal symptoms, which could, in turn, enhance their engagement with rehabilitation programs.
 Thus, accessible guidance for physiotherapists treating MSK conditions is necessary to improve the management of menopausal symptoms in clinical practice.